 1/2 cup granulated keto sweetener

 1 teaspoon pumpkin pie spice

-6 medium zucchini (about 2 pounds), peeled, seeded, and thinly sliced
+2 pounds zucchini (about 6 medium), peeled, seeded, and thinly sliced crosswise

 1/2 cup brown Swerve